GuardKenzie/landra/docs/home.md

 **Landra is a simple event management bot for Discord written in Discord.js.**

+Any questions or concerns, please contact `Kenzie#7945` on Discord.

 ## Features
 - A simple, easy to use, user interface
 - Easy to set up